Car breaches Vatican gate at high speed, man arrested | Law-Order

 Car breaches Vatican gate at high speed, man arrested

-A man driving a car breached Vatican security on Thursday evening, driving at high speed through a gate of the city-state and reaching a central courtyard of the Apostolic Palace before being arrested, the Vatican said.
-A statement said a Vatican policeman fired a gun and hit the car.
+A man who breached Vatican security on Thursday evening driving at high speed through a gate of the city-state and reaching a central courtyard of the Apostolic Palace was arrested and will undergo compulsory medical treatment, the Vatican said.
+A statement on Thursday said a Vatican policeman fired a gun and hit the car.

-A man driving a car breached Vatican security on Thursday evening, driving at high speed through a gate of the city-state and reaching a central courtyard of the Apostolic Palace before being arrested, the Vatican said.
+A man who breached Vatican security on Thursday evening driving at high speed through a gate of the city-state and reaching a central courtyard of the Apostolic Palace was arrested and will undergo compulsory medical treatment, the Vatican said.

-A statement said a Vatican policeman fired a gun and hit the car.
-The man, described as about 40 years old and in an unstable sate of mind, did not get near the guest house on the other side of Vatican City where Pope Francis lives.
-The statement said the breach occurred at about 8 p.m when the man drove through Saint Ann's gate, one of several entrances that separate the 108-acre sovereign city-state from Rome.
+A statement on Thursday said a Vatican policeman fired a gun and hit the car.
+The man, described as about 40 and in an unstable sate of mind, did not get near the guest house on the other side of Vatican City where Pope Francis lives.
+The statement said the security breach occurred at about 8 p.m, when the man drove through Saint Ann's gate, one of several entrances that separate the 108-acre sovereign city-state from Rome.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)